Last Updated on April 19, 2022

 - Start a carpool sheet at work to reduce emissions

 - Make sure you’re recycling correctly

 - Make a meal plan to avoid food waste

 - Swap packaged, processed snacks for fresh fruit or package-free options

 - Perform a trash-audit

 - Sell-by and use-by don’t mean a lot.
-Don’t toss the food on first glance it’s always safe to do a taste or smell test.
+Don’t toss the food at first glance, it’s always safe to do a taste or smell test.
 Food can spoil before or after the dates.